boots-edu/Webz/README.md

 ## Getting Started

 Webz is a simple to use framework for developing web applications in typescript.
 Webz uses _webpack_ to create a single html and javascript file ready for deployment.
-Webz is a major component of the BOOTS (Beginner Object Oriented Programming in Typescript) curriculum.
+Webz is a major component of the BOOTS (Beginner Object Oriented TypeScript) curriculum.

 To get started, install the Webz command line interface.